 *** FOLLOW HIS PROGRESS: ***

-11/12/22 We will be giving this big, handsome 3yo the winter off to grow and mature.
+11/12/22 We gave this big, handsome 3yo the winter off to grow and mature.
 He is doing everything a 3yo should be doing at this time in his development.
 He has a beautiful walk, soft, elastic trot with suspension and a lovely canter.
 He is so nice to be around, so patient and easy going.
 He will be a barn favorite.
-If you would like to see him and ride him please give us a few (4-7) days to get him back under saddle.
-Expect his fitness level to be that of a turned out horse.
 We will reassess his sale price in the spring of his 4yo year.

 10/25/22 Ripley did some lunging and free lunging in side reins over trotting rails.
 This was his first time with this exercise and he really stepped up to the task.
 In these video clips you are able to watch his learning curve.

 10/09/22 The Danish inspectors came to the US for the Inspection tour.
 They started here, at Wildest Expectations Farm.
 Rip received great reviews.
 He received an

 8 for canter

 8/21/22 When you live on a farm with young horses there are always fence repairs happening.
 All projects require supervision.
 Today Ripley provided us with supervision and entertainment.
 Nothing bothers this gentle giant!

 8/20/22 Ripley is moving along nicely with his training.
 Karen had him out to Liberty Farm with Brendan Curtis for a lesson.
 He is just doing great.
 So uncomplicated.